undless/gatling.io-doc/content/reference/execute/cloud/user/dedicated-ips/index.md

 ## Usage

+### User Interface
-You can enable the use of dedicated IP addresses when [configuring simulation locations]({{< ref "simulations#step-2-locations-configuration" >}}).
+To enable dedicated IP addresses, activate the `Use Dedicated IPs` option while [configuring simulation locations]({{< ref "simulations#step-2-locations-configuration" >}}).

-When starting a run of a simulation configured to use dedicated IP addresses, if you have enough dedicated IP addresses available to satisfy the size of the configured locations, they will be reserved for the run duration.
-If you don’t have enough dedicated IP addresses available, the run won't start.
+When starting a simulation run with dedicated IP addresses:

+- Gatling Enterprise checks whether you have enough available dedicated IP addresses to cover all configured locations.
+- If enough IPs are available, they are reserved for the duration of the run.
+- If insufficient IPs are available, the run cannot start.

+### Config-as-code
+You can also enable dedicated IP addresses programmatically through [config-as-code]({{< ref "configuration-as-code" >}}).
+Simply set the `useDedicatedIps` property to `true` in your [simulation configuration]({{< ref "configuration-as-code/#simulation-config" >}}).
+This instructs Gatling Enterprise to automatically assign your dedicated IPs to all load generators for that simulation.